RESTORING THE BODY’S ENERGY

 STIMULANTS AND THE ENERGY SYSTEM

-These don’t work long term.
+None of these methods really solve a low energy problem.
 They provide a short energy boost, but they do this by stimulating or irritating the glands or the nervous system.
-Over time, the system becomes very depleted and then the stimulant won’t work any more.
+Over time, the body becomes even more nutritionally depleted.
+Then one needs even more of the stimulant, causing an addiction.
+Either that, or the stimulant just stops working.
 One is left much more tired than before one began using the stimulant.

 Nutritional balancing, or rebuilding the body, is the exact opposite of the use of stimulants.
 It requires more rest and it restores the body’s entire energy system by a number of means: